ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 # Tainted form check

 When a form field is modified, that field, and in turn the form, is considered _tainted_.
-A Superforms feature is to help the user from losing inputted data, by preventing accidental navigation away from a tainted form.
+A Superforms feature is to prevent the user from losing data, by accidentaly navigating away from a tainted form.

 ## Options